cocos2d/cocos2d-x-samples/README.md

 The Eye Candy demo that comes with LiquidFun, adapted for cocos2d-x.
 Includes two useful classes:

-- `LHParticleSystemNode`: Wraps a LiquidFun `b2ParticleSystem` into a cocos2d-x node.
+- `LFParticleSystemNode`: Wraps a LiquidFun `b2ParticleSystem` into a cocos2d-x node.
-- `LHPhysicsSpriteNode`: Wraps a LiquidFun `b2Body` into a cocos2d-x node.
+- `LFPhysicsSpriteNode`: Wraps a LiquidFun `b2Body` into a cocos2d-x node.

 Supported platforms: